Eunyn/ChatterKeep/README.md

 ## Installation

-To use the ChatGPT File Plugin, follow these steps:
+To use the ChatterKeep File Plugin, follow these steps:

 1. Clone the repository to your local machine: